 The special condition stated above is required to ensure the following: That the land affected by PV SOLAR FARM is restored to its preconstruction capabilities.

-E. A signed Decommissioning and Site Reclamation Plan that has been approved by ELUC is required at the time of application for a Zoning Use Permit that complies with Section 6.1.1 A. and Section 6.1.5 Q. of the Zoning Ordinance, including a decommissioning cost estimate prepared by an Illinois Professional Engineer.
+E. A Landscape Plan with Weed Control Plan that has been approved by ELUC is required at the time of application for a Zoning Use Permit that complies with Section 6.1.5 M. and Section 6.1.5 P.(3) of the Zoning Ordinance.

-The Special Use Permit complies with Ordinance requirements and as authorized by waiver.
+The special condition stated above is required to ensure the following: The Special Use Permit complies with Ordinance requirements and as authorized by waiver.